MichelVGameMaker/Asset-Selector/README.md

 ### How to use
 Create a struct of the Asset Selector class, the first argument defines the asset type (using asset_xx constant from Game Maker), the second argument, when set to true, allows user to change the asset type anytime.
 Call the imguigml_step() method for this struct (exactly like you would do when calling imguigml_combo() or imguigml_list_box())
-This method will return an array [change, index]
+This method will return an array [change, index, name]
 - change: true/false, true when an item is selected in the list
 - index : asset_index of the selected item
+- name : asset_name of the selected item

 You can then use this in your code for example to play the associated sound, set an instance’s sprite to the associated asset, navigate to a specific room…

 Please remember; Asset Selector requires imguigml and imguigml_step() needs to be called within your imguigml instructions.